davar-playgrounds/aws-postgres-cluster/README.md

 ## Know issues

 - Terraform aws_ami data source [doesn't cache the AMI id](https://github.com/hashicorp/terraform/issues/13749).
 It does each time terraform recreates the aws_instance resource.
 To avoid that, I fixed the AMI id on terraform.
+I kept the reference commented on the terraform file.

 ## References